zebbern/Tiktok-Advertiser/README.md

 ---
 - Log in to TikTok using saved cookies or manual login.
 - Automatically post comments on videos under specified hashtags.
-- Customizable comments promoting your GitHub projects.
+- Customizable comments promoting your choosen projects or product.

 ## Requirements:
 ---